 Evolution in action?
-Now wait a minute, in my study of evolutionary epistemology that is not how I understood evolution.
+Now wait a minute, during my studies (of evolutionary epistemology) that is not how I understood evolution.
 A key mechanism, we learnt, was selection.
 Changes in any life form occur by chance.
-Many changes detrimental, but some advantageous.
-The latter may be passed on to later generations more expediently than the former.
+Most changes are detrimental, but some are advantageous.
+The latter will usually be passed on to later generations more expediently than the former.
 A bird which by chance had more powerful wings will outbreed one that was born with stubbly wings.
 The latter may be more vulnerable to predators, or less able to find breeding partners.
 Darwin studied the process extensively on the Galápagos Islands.

 Aside: birds have also developed all kinds of elaborate traits to attract breeding partners, as these pictures by Tim Flach show.
 He is an animal photographer and has posted some of the most incredible animal pictures I have ever seen.
 Do visit his site — you will not regret.

-Tim also has a keen interest in the way humans can shape animals and shape their outward appearance.
+On the other hand, there are and have been many ways in which humans have shaped animals, changed their size, strength and outward appearance.
 One can call it artificial evolution.
 Take a look at dogs.
 The largest dog, the harlequin Great Dane, is up to 42 inches (1.05 meters) tall, the smallest, the Chihuahua, is just 4 inches or 10 cm in height.

 Over the generations the dogs evolved, until we had the variety shown in these Tim Flach pictures.
-But all the dogs, big and small, cute and ugly, calm and aggressive, were bred in around 20,000 years.
+All the dogs, big and small, cute and ugly, calm and aggressive, were bred in around 20,000 years.
 That’s how fast evolution can work, if it is purposefully guided by human intervention.
-The birds shown above did not have human selection — they evolved naturally, in hundreds of thousands of years, with trillions of individuals reacting to environmental circumstances.

 So I really doubt whether the presence of a median artery is the result of evolution.
 Compare it to the fact that humans are now taller and heavier than they were a few hundred years ago.
 This is not because any evolutionary pressure changed their genes (big tall individuals have not been breeding faster than others), but is due to better infant care, more nutritious food and other environmental factors.

-The fact is I generally believe that human evolution has ground to a halt.
-With the exception of a small number of factors, like resistance to disease or the ability to endure harsh climate, there are really no chance mutations that currently boost breeding — everyone does it: the tall and the short, the poor and the rich, the beautiful and the ugly.
-From an evolutionary point of view there is no rigorous selection taking place.
+The fact is, I generally believe that human evolution has ground to a halt.
+With the exception of a small number of factors, like resistance to disease or the ability to endure harsh climate, there are really no chance mutations that currently hinder or boost breeding — everyone does it: the tall and the short, the poor and the rich, the beautiful and the ugly.
+From an evolutionary point of view, there is no rigorous selection taking place.

 Having said that I believe that the last true evolutionary process may have taken place in medieval Arabia, where polygamy flourished.
 Take the 17th century Alaouite ruler Moulay Ismail of Morocco.
 He is said to have had over a thousand children from four wives and 500 concubines.
 While these numbers are quite extreme, at the time it was common to have many wives.
 Now if a man has ten wives, this means that nine men did not have any.
 And if there were distinct natural traits that gave certain men an advantage — intelligence, social skills, ruthlessness, aggression — and if the process was in place long enough, say 100 generations, we could expect a noticeable evolutionary effect.
 This is something that can and should be studied.

-And now back to the grandkids: after telling them about Darwin and the mechanisms of evolution I gave them a question: which is the most successful animal, from the point of view of evolution.
+And now back to the grandkids: after telling them about Darwin and the mechanisms of evolution, I gave them a question: which is the most successful animal, from the point of view of evolution.
 Enders, 8, guessed tiger, gorilla, elephant.
 No, these are in fact endangered species.
-His younger brother Hennes, 7, suggested “homo sapiens?” (the things they know these days!).
+His younger brother Hennes, 7, suggested “homo sapiens?” (the words they know these days!).
 Well, close.
-But the answer I was looking for made them laugh: the chicken!
+The answer I was looking for made them laugh: it is the common chicken!

 Just think about it: during most of their evolutionary history a few hundreds of thousands of these birds may have lived in forests, hunted by predators, always in danger of eventual extinction.
-Around the fifth century B.C. the chicken found another species of animal that would tend for its needs, most drastically so in the previous and current century.
-This host species was recruited to help the chicken breed prolifically, to feed and tend for it.
+Around the fifth century B.C. the chicken found another species of animal that would meticulously tend to its needs.
+This host species was recruited to help the chicken breed prolifically, to feed and to protect it.
 And that caused an explosion of the number of individuals living on the planet.
-Today there are about 25 billion chicken inhabiting all corners of the world, while the hosts, human beings, number just seven billion.
+Today there are about 25 billion chickens inhabiting all corners of the world, while the hosts, human beings, number just seven billion.
 I should confess I got this example from Yuval Noah Harari’s must-read book Sapiens: A brief history of humankind.